Skip to content

 Plant of common milkweed (Asclepias syriaca) with pink flowers.

-Common Milkweed (Asclepias syriaca) with pink flowers — Cbaile19, CC0, via Wikimedia Commons
+Common Milkweed (Asclepias syriaca) — Cbaile19, CC0, via Wikimedia Commons

 Common milkweed (Asclepias syriaca) with eastern tiger swallowtail.